 How to Stay Healthy as a Long-Haul Truck Driver

 1.)
 Eat Right: This is difficult when you are living off fast food and gas station fare.
 However, if you are flexible, you can transform the way you eat, even over the road.
 Go to the grocery store, there is usually adequate parking, and pick up fruit, veggies, etc. If you want to grill your own meat, invest in a portable grill you can take with you.
-Also, keep in mind, virtually every restaurant, even fast food these days provide healthier options.
+Also, keep in mind, that virtually every restaurant, even fast food these days provide healthier options.
 Choose grilled over fried foods and substitute a salad or other form of veggies for your fries.

 2.)
 Exercise: Again, due to the confines of riding for hours at a time, exercising can be a challenge.
 Here are a few tips to help you get moving even while on the road: